Skip to content

 azul build --rojo --rojo-project default.project.json

-In this mode, Azul reads default.project.json (or your override path) to interpret structure.
+In this mode, Azul reads default.project.json (or the provided project file) to interpret Rojo-style structure.

 For package managers like Wally, use azul push to import packages into Studio.